The Algerian people are a free people; and they are resolved to remain so.

 - 7. the Governor of the Bank of Algeria;

-The President shall appoint and recall the ambassadors and the special envoys of the Republic abroad.
+The President of the Republic shall appoint and recall ambassadors and special envoys of the Republic abroad.

 The President of the Republic shall appoint the members of the Government after consultation with the Prime Minister.

-The government shall develop an action plan and discuss it during the council of ministers' meeting.
+The Government shall develop its action plan and present it in the Council of Ministers.

-The Prime Minister shall submit the government action plan for approval to the People’s National Assembly, which shall open a general debate to this end.
+The Prime Minister shall submit the action plan of the Government for the approval of the People’s National Assembly.
+The latter shall hold a general debate for this purpose.

-The Prime Minister may amend the action plan in the light of this debate, in agreement with the President of the Republic.
+The Prime Minister may, in light of this debate, adapt this action plan in consultation with the President of the Republic.

-The Prime Minister shall make a presentation about the government action plan to the Council of the Nation as it has been approved by the People’s National Assembly.
+The Prime Minister shall submit a statement to the Council of the Nation on the action plan of the Government as approved by the People’s National Assembly.